Attendance and Truancy - House Bill 410 Information

 The mediation process consists of an informal meeting where people come together with a mediator to talk about the causes of truancy and how those problems can be resolved.

-The mediator is a neutral person who does not take sides.
+A mediator is a neutral person who does not take sides.
 The role of the mediator is to make sure that everyone has an opportunity to speak, that all sides understand each other and that both families and schools work together to resolve issues.

 Because mediation is: